Loving Life in Scotland – St. Kilda Islands

 Cleitean and enclosed garden areas on The Gap of Hirta.

 Oiseval is another massive hill behind the village.
-Between Oiseval and Gonachair is “The Gap” that rises quite high.
+Between Oiseval and Gonachair is “The Gap” that rises quite high itself.
 I climbed The Gap of Hirta and shot the photos above.
 If you can manage the hike up The Gap it is highly recommended.
 The photo on the left is a view of Village Bay from the top of The Gap.
-In addition to cleitean on The Gap, there are other stone enclosures which we were told were gardens.
+In addition to cleitean on The Gap, there are stone enclosures which we were told were gardens.
 I don’t know; they look more like animal pens to me.

 Cleitean are found at very top of the Gap of Hirta, just metres from the cliff that drops down to the ocean.